StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 1. Identify the scale of impact - are all metrics missing or specific metrics from a single integration?
    * Click through the topology in the StackState UI to check which components have telemetry available.
 If telemetry is only available for a single integration, this will be clear in the elements and views associated with this integration.
    * Open the [telemetry browser](/use/metrics-and-events/browse-telemetry.md) and adjust the selected metric and filters to check if any telemetry data is available.
+The available metrics are listed under **Select**.
+For example
+   * Metrics with the prefix `kubernetes_state_`
 2. If the problem relates to a single integration:
    * If the integration runs through StackState Agent, start by checking [StackState Agent](#stackstate-agent).
    * Confirm that telemetry data has arrived in [Elasticsearch](#elasticsearch).
    * Check the filters in [the element telemetry stream configuration](#element-telemetry-stream-configuration).
 These should match the data received in Elasticsearch from the external source.
-3. If all metrics are missing from StackState, ???
+3. If no telemetry data is available in StackState:
+   * Check the [StackState Agents](#stackstate-agent) for problems retrieving data from the source system or connecting to StackState.
+   * Check the [StackState receiver](#stackstate-receiver) for problems decoding incoming data.

 ### StackState Agent